codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 </script>

 How about this time?
 Does it work? :D
-By declaring a variable named `liquid` inside the parentheses `()` of the definition, we've made the action more flexible and saved a lot of time writing repetitive code.
+By declaring a variable named `liquid` between the parentheses `()` of the definition, we've made the action more flexible and saved a lot of time writing repetitive code.
 Just imagine if we had to write new action definition for every new kind of drinks.
 Wew...

-We can also have more than one variable inside the parentheses `()` of the definition by separating variables using commas `,` and give the action more details by invoking it with values separated by commas `,` as well.
+We can also have more than one variable between the parentheses `()` by separating variables using commas `,` and give the action more details by invoking it with values separated by commas `,` as well.

 `JS code:`
 <script src="https://gist.github.com/codenart/0fe0189e35e7d77df732423c5b6a02a4.js">
 </script>

-Those variables which are placed inside the parentheses `()` are often called `parameters`, another word borrowed from mathematics.
+Those variables which are placed between the parentheses `()` are often called `parameters`, another word borrowed from mathematics.
 Anyway, we'll keep calling them variables because they are just `variables`. :D